Krillle/signalk-to-venus/README.md

 ### v1.0.13 (2025/07/22 17:30)
 **First working version.
 Known issues:**
-- Loop prevention from signalk-venus not working yet
+- Loop prevention from signalk-venus is not working yet
 - Switches not tested yet (and probably not working), as Venus OS does not yet support switches
-- Battery Monitor Time To Go (TTG) is not shown correctly
+- Battery Monitor Time To Go (TTG) is not displayed correctly